Visiting Liseberg Christmas Market in Gothenburg

 It’s difficult to describe, but somewhere between lamb, beef and duck is how I’d describe it (others may object – feel free to add your thoughts in the comment box).

-I’ve tried it in various forms, including salami and steak, and as you can probably imagine, steak is the best.
-It’s incredibly tender and delicious.
+I’ve now tried the meat in various forms, including salami and steak, and as you can probably guess, steak is the best.

 Soaking up the Xmas festivities in Gothenburg